Day 1: Arrival at Kigali Airport

 Luxury Level: Ruzizi Tented Lodge

-High End Luxury Level: Magashi Safari Camp
+High-End Luxury Level: Magashi Safari Camp

 On this day, you will head out for a morning game drive that starts with a spectacular sunrise.
 Explore the stunning northern region of Akagera National Park, renowned for its picturesque landscapes and high concentrations of wildlife.
 Keep your eyes peeled for sightings of the Big Five, as well as antelopes, zebras, and giraffes against the backdrop of rolling savannahs and wooded hills.

-After a lunch and some relaxation, head out for a captivating afternoon boat cruise on Lake Ihema.
+After lunch and some relaxation, head out for a captivating afternoon boat cruise on Lake Ihema.
 As you glide across the serene waters, be on the lookout for hippos and crocodiles basking along the shores.
 The lake is also a haven for bird watchers offering the chance to spot a wide array of bird species, from majestic fish eagles to colorful kingfishers.

 Later head back to the camp for relaxation.